Google translation

 2010's conference was a great success - not least because the sun actually shone for us!
 Thanks to all who helped make it so successful and thanks especially to all those overseas delegates who braved the risks of a rail strike to come.

 If you didn't come this year why not try and make it to next year's meeting?
-Click here for details and a booking form for the 2011 Conference at Wyboston Lakes.

 To whet your appetite here are some images from the meeting; thanks to Mike Isaacs, Chris Lusby-Taylor and John Davis for these.